mdfarragher/BenchMark/content/_index.md

 ---
 title: "BenchMark Quizzes"
-description: "Raise your tech-IQ with these free quizzes!"
+description: "Raise your tech-IQ with these free quizzes"
 type: "c"
 layout: "list"
 ---

-Welcome to BenchMark!

 Hi there!

-I’m Mark Farragher, and I’ve created BenchMark: a collection of free, interactive quizzes to help you sharpen your tech skills and deepen your knowledge of advanced information technology.
+I’m Mark Farragher, and I’ve created BenchMark: a collection of free, interactive quizzes to help you sharpen your tech skills and deepen your knowledge of Microsoft technology.

-Whether you’re gearing up for a Microsoft certification or just want to stay ahead of the curve, these quizzes are here to make learning fun and effective.
-Dive in, challenge yourself, and see just how much you can achieve.
+Whether you’re preparing for a Microsoft certification exam or just want to stay ahead of the curve, these quizzes are meant to make learning fun and effective.
+Dive in, challenge yourself, and see if you can achieve a perfect score.

 Ready to get started?
-Jump into a quiz and take your first step toward mastery of the tech world!